Table of Contents

 ✔ All-in-one system

-One of the best names in the industry is Audio-Technica, well-known for its wired and wireless microphones that always have a great value for money.
-Among their product line-up, the System 10 ATW-1102 is a full system that comes at a reasonable price.
-This mic system has an easy-to-understand design, allowing both newbies and professionals to operate with little to no issues.
+One of the best names in the industry is Audio-Technica, well-known for its wired and wireless microphones that always have great value for money.
+Among their product line-up, the System 10 ATW-1102 is a complete system that comes reasonably priced.
+This mic system has an easy-to-understand design, allowing newbies and professionals to operate with little to no issues.

-One of the best features of the ATW-1102 is its three levels of diversity based on space, time, and frequency response.
+One of the best features of the ATW-1102 is its three levels of diversity based on space, time, and frequency responses.
+This wireless microphone has two antennas and two transmitters, making it one of the best wireless mic kits featured here.
 These diversity options ensure interference-free communication whenever you use the microphone.
 It can also comfortably manage a distance of up to 200 meters from the source without any problems.